tweag/nickel/doc/manual/contracts.md

 ### Parametrized contracts

-Let us consider a contract for bound checking:
+Let us consider a contract for bounds checking:

 ```nickel
 let Between5And10 =